Triggerise/triggerise.github.io/what-we-do.markdown

   and we boost local economies wherever we go.
-Our signature ecosystem approach means we leverage expertise, funds and infrastructure to scale fast. \n\nOur ecosystems are at varying stages of maturity from nascent projects in Burkino Faso to established programmes in India.
+Our signature ecosystem approach means we leverage expertise, funds and infrastructure to scale fast. \n\nOur ecosystems are at varying stages of maturity from nascent projects in Burkino Faso to established programmes in Kenya.
 In Kenya for example, we are currently operating 145 such ecosystems which have helped us serve 268,226 adolescent girls with contraceptive products and services, in just the last two and a half years - making it one of the most impactful health programmes in East Africa (ITH impact report, 2015-2019).\n"